ros2/ros2_documentation/source/Contact.rst

 If you are in a position to support others, share your knowledge and help fellow users work through challenges.

-More information is in :doc: `Contributing to ROS <Contributing-To-ROS>`
+More information is in :ref:`Contributing to ROS <provide-support>`.

 Contacting us privately
 -----------------------